Our board brings together local leaders with a passion for sustainable healthy food, from the public, private and third sectors.

 He is committed to helping those in our community in need of food in times of crisis but also seeks to support a more integrated approach to promoting healthier and sustainable food for all.

 Rev Canon Alan Robson MSc FRaGS FRAS-Agricultural Chaplain is a Methodist Minister (Lincoln Circuit) and Ecumenical Canon of Honour Lincoln Cathedral.

 Alan has served as Agricultural Chaplain for 20 years with ties to other Boards and projects, including Green Synergy, council member of the Lincolnshire Agricultural Society (‘progenitor’ of the EPIC Building £7m project to highlight technologies to mitigate climate impact) and Lincoln Agricultural Society Educational Committee.

-As a Head Teacher at Washingborough Academy, Jason has spoken at numerous conferences on the influence that schools can have on food sustainability and ‘Food Literacy’.
+As a Head Teacher at Washingborough Academy and founder of TastEd, Jason has spoken at numerous conferences on the influence that schools can have on food sustainability and ‘Food Literacy’.

 Washingborough Academy has the only in-house school caterer to have achieved the Soil Associations Gold Catering Mark, as well as being a Gold Food for Life School.

 The school has appeared on national TV for our work in addressing childhood obesity and are a case study school for the government’s Childhood Obesity.